3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Usage of media and external links
 _____________________________________________

 You can **use the media** referred to in the table content, even if you use a *template model*.
-To do this, you should use the media column, taking into account the fact that *Lizmap-Web-Client* automatically replaces the relative path of the type ``/media/myfile.jpg`` with the full URL to the file, accessible through the web interface.
+To do this, you should use the media column, taking into account the fact that Lizmap Web Client automatically replaces the relative path of the type ``/media/myfile.jpg`` with the full URL to the file, accessible through the web interface.

 You can also use full URLs pointing to the pages or images on another server.